vesselapi/integrations/src/platforms/todoist/README.md

 # Todoist

 ## Description
-Trusted by 30 million people and teams.
-Todoist is the world's favorite task manager and to-do list app.
-Finally become focused, organized and calm.
+Todoist is a task management application that helps individuals and teams organize, track, and complete their work.
+It offers features like project collaboration, scheduling, and reminders, aiming to increase productivity and efficiency.

 ## Resources
 * [Docs](https://developer.todoist.com/)